It is an independant body, established under Moroccan law in 2001 by Yves Saint Laurent, Pierre Bergé and Madison Cox.

 By governmental decree, the Foundation was recognized as being of public benefit in 2011.

-The Fondation Jardin Majorelle is a non-profit entity, whose only resources are those received as bequests or donations from natural or legal persons.
+The Fondation Jardin Majorelle is not involved in any commercial activity and has no profit motive.
+Its only resources consist of bequests and donations from natural or legal persons.

 The Foundation supports and encourages activities and cultural or scientific initiatives, respectful of the laws, institutions and traditions of the Kingdom of Morocco.